phetsims/bending-light/doc/model.md

 The wave is propagated according to the wave equation: cos(k * x - omega * t + phase)

-When showing multiple reflections in the Prism Break tab, light rays are terminated after 50 reflections/refractions to ensure computability.
+When showing multiple reflections in the Prisms screen, light rays are terminated after 50 reflections/refractions to ensure computability.

 The Sellmeier equation is used to compute the index of refraction of glass as a function of wavelength: